RafMo20D/Deploying-a-Machine-Learning-Model-on-Heroku-with-FastAPI/model_card_template.md

 ## Evaluation Data
 The evaluation data set followed the same colums from the training data and was a 80-20 split was used to break this into a train and test set.
 ## Metrics
 The model was evaluated using precision, recall and F-Beta score.
+The performance obtained was 0.699, 0.563, 0.624 for precision, recall and F-Beta score repectivally.

 ## Ethical Considerations
 All the rights from the dataset is reserved to UCI and should be refenced.